abinashprasana/riskradar-it-incident-sla-risk/README.md

 5) **llm_explainer.py** (optional)
    Generates a short explanation text.
 It only uses computed facts from the incident row.
-   If you don’t add an API key, the app still works (it falls back to a non-LLM explanation).
+   If you don't add an API key, the app still works (it falls back to a non-LLM explanation).

 6) **app.py**
    Streamlit UI that ties everything together.